Operation Solomon: World record

 The operation set a world record for most passengers on an aircraft when an El Al 747 carried well over 1,000 people to Israel.
-The record itself is uncontested, but the number of passengers is unclear: Guinness World Records put the number at 1,088, including two babies who were born on the flight.
+The record itself is uncontested, but the exact number of passengers is unclear: Guinness World Records put the number at 1,088, including two babies who were born on the flight.
 It noted that contemporary reports cite numbers as low as 1,078 and as high as 1,122.

-Aftermath: Socio-economic strife
+Aftermath: Socioeconomic strife

-Since being transported to Israel, the vast majority of these Beta Israel transfers have struggled to find work within the region.
-Estimates in 2006 suggested that up to 80 percent of adult immigrants from Ethiopia are unemployed and forced to live off national welfare payments.
+Since being transported to Israel, the vast majority of these Beta Israel transfers had struggled to find work in it.
+Estimates in 2006 suggested that up to 80 percent of adult immigrants from Ethiopia were unemployed and forced to live off national welfare payments.
 Unemployment figures improved significantly by 2016, with only 20 percent of men and 26 percent of women being unemployed.
 This struggle can be explained by a number of potential factors.
 Firstly, the transition from the rural, largely illiterate lands of Ethiopia to a highly urban workforce in Israel has proved difficult, especially when considering the fact that most Ethiopian Jews do not speak Hebrew and are in competition with other, more highly skilled immigrant workers.
-Nevertheless, the fact that the younger generations of Ethiopian Israelis, who have grown up and been educated in Israel and possess graduate degrees and more forms of formal training, still have a disproportionate amount of trouble finding work suggests that other factors may be at play, including potential racial or even religious bias, given that there has been debate over whether or not Ethiopian Jews should be considered Jewish in the first place.
+Nevertheless, the younger generations of Ethiopian Israelis, who have grown up and been educated in Israel and possess graduate degrees and more forms of formal training, still have a disproportionate amount of trouble finding work.